AND-gates in ZX-calculus: Spider Nest Identities and QBC-completeness: ZX-calculus generators

 \section{ZX-calculus generators}

 The ZX-calculus lives in a compact closed category whose objects are the natural numbers $\mathbb{N}$ and whose monoidal product is addition, $a\otimes b=a+b$.
-A general morphism $k\to l$ in this category is simply a $k$-input, $l$-output diagram generated, via finite sequential and parallel composition, by the following elementary diagrams:
+A general morphism $k\to l$ in this category is simply a $k$-input, $l$-output diagram generated, via finite sequential composition with outputs from one diagram connecting to inputs form another diagram and tensor composition with diagrams in parallel, by the following elementary diagrams:

-where $e$ represents the empty diagram, and $\alpha \in [0, 2\pi)$.
-Throughout this note, all the diagrams are read from top to bottom, and non-zero scalars are ignored.
+where $\alpha \in [0, 2\pi)$.
+Throughout this paper, all the diagrams are read from top to bottom, and non-zero scalars are ignored.
+Note that the triangle node generator is firstly introduced in \cite{jeandel2017complete} which has forms purely composed of green and red notes, here we show one of them as given in \cite{CKbook}:

+This means the triangle is not totally external to the original ZX-calculus, but we won't use (\ref{triangledecomposeeq}) as a rule in this paper.

 Each generating diagram $D:k\to l$ above has a standard interpretation as a linear map between Hilbert spaces, $\llbracket D\rrbracket:(\mathbb{C}^2)^{\otimes k}\to(\mathbb{C}^2)^{\otimes l}$.
-By endowing each tensor factor $\mathbb{C}^2$ with its standard inner product and by identifying its elements $(1,0)$ and $(0,1)$ as the qubit Z-basis states $|0\rangle$ and $|1\rangle$, we can present each map $\llbracket D\rrbracket$ as a matrix:
+By endowing each tensor factor $\mathbb{C}^2$ with its standard inner product and by identifying its elements $(1,0)^T$ and $(0,1)^T$ as the qubit Z-basis states $|0\rangle$ and $|1\rangle$, we can present each map $\llbracket D\rrbracket$ as a matrix:

 $\vast\llbracket$ $\vast\rrbracket$ = $|0\rangle^{\otimes m}\langle0|^{\otimes n}+e^{i\alpha}|1\rangle^{\otimes m}\langle1|^{\otimes n}$; $\vast\llbracket$ $\vast\rrbracket$ = $|+\rangle^{\otimes m}\langle+|^{\otimes n}+e^{i\alpha}|-\rangle^{\otimes m}\langle-|^{\otimes n}$, where $|+\rangle=\frac{1}{\sqrt{2}}\big(|0\rangle+|1\rangle\big)$ and $|-\rangle=\frac{1}{\sqrt{2}}\big(|0\rangle-|1\rangle\big)$ are the qubit X-basis states: $\Bigg\llbracket$ $\Bigg\rrbracket$ = $ $; $\Bigg\llbracket$ $\Bigg\rrbracket$ = $ $; $\Bigg\llbracket$ $\Bigg\rrbracket$ = $ $;